Want the best odds online? (Compare the top three betting exchange sites here)

 How sports trading works

 The process of sports trading is facilitated by betting exchanges or sports spread betting bookies which allow punters to gamble on outcomes in precisely the same way that stock exchanges allow investors to gamble on stock prices.
-Betfair, Betdaq and Matchbook are amongst the most popular online exchanges.
+Betfair is among the worlds most popular exchange sites, along with Betdaq who also provide top exchanges.
 They allow anyone to act as a bookmaker and offer odds on a particular outcome.
 This is called laying.
 Punters can then decide whether or not they want to take those odds.
+Another that is worth considering is Matchbook, who have become very popular in the exchange betting world.

 How to get started with sports trading